 - To get an idea about how the light at Horseshoe changes over a day, check out this link.
 It shows a wonderful series of photos by Brian Klimowski from pre-dawn to late evening.

 - My personal favorite time of the day here is sunset.
-One hint: most of the scene won’t be in direct light, you will need to use HDR or a strong ND filter to tame the dynamic range.
+There is at least a full 7 stops of dynamic range at sunset, so you will need to use HDR or a strong ND filter to capture the shadows and highlights.

 - If you can’t schedule this for a sunset shot, morning can be good as well…